 About your host, Kristy

-I provide 1:1 Business coaching, to Business Owner's in the Messy Middle.
-And believe whole heartedly that having a Business Coach is what gives you a competitive edge.
-As your coach I support you to overcome challenges quickly, uncover blindspots and make decisions quickly and with clarity. all of this keeps you moving forward and maintaining momentum.
+I’m an online business coach, based in Brisbane, Australia.
+I provide 1:1 business coaching, to Service Based Online Business Owner's and a group coaching program commencing in 2022.
+I believe whole heartedly that having a Business Coach is what gives you the competitive edge.
+As your coach I support you to overcome challenges quickly, uncover blindspots and make business decisions with confidence and clarity.
+All of which keeps you moving forward and maintaining momentum.

 As your Business Coach, my role is to help you organise and formulate your ideas, turn them into a goal and then into an actionable plan!
-All while meeting you where you are at and providing you relevant tools along the way.
+All while meeting you where you're at and providing you relevant tools and support along the way.